 A new research centre bringing together leading scientists and clinicians to develop innovative new approaches to diagnosing and treating ovarian cancer opened in August.
 The Naaz Coker Ovarian Cancer Research Centre (NOVARC), which is based at the university’s Biodiscovery Institute on University Park Campus, was named in honour of Nottingham alumnus Farid Suleman’s sister, who died from ovarian cancer in 2015.
 Farid and his family made a significant financial contribution to support the establishment of the centre.

 In the sporting arena, it was another successful year for the university's teams.
-Nottingham placed second in the overall BUCS table, only behind the immovable Loughborough.
+Nottingham placed second in the overall BUCS table, only behind Loughborough.
 We also had the highest representation of any UK university at BUCS Big Wednesday with a record 31 teams reaching finals, providing incredible memories as 11 teams won national championships!

 Alumni team highlights